The Best Vegetarian Costco Finds in 2021

 My yearly Costco membership pays for itself in the amount that I save in frozen fruit alone.
 Each of these bags are less than $10 each, making them a steal for 3-4 pounds of organic frozen fruit.
 Even Trader Joe’s, my second favorite place to buy frozen fruit, can’t touch these prices!

-Here are a few more recipe ideas to make with the frozen fruit:
+Here are a few more recipe ideas to make with frozen fruit:

 Green Chile

 It’s no secret that I love spicy food.
-These flame-roasted green chile jars are packed with plenty of spicy flavor and pair perfectly with so many different recipes.
+These flame-roasted green chile jars are packed with plenty of spicy flavor and pair perfectly with many different recipes.
+One of my favorite vegetarian foods at Costco!

 Still looking for recipes?
 Here are a few more recipe ideas to make with the green chiles: